Post job

 Pet care specialists are professionals who are responsible for maintaining the health and safety of pets by providing them their basic needs.
 These specialists are required to educate pet owners about proper pet care and maintenance while creating personalized customer service to maintain customer loyalty.
 They must help and assist customers with their needs by providing professional and courteous customer service.
 Pet care specialists must also order useful items for the store while conducting in-store audits on their inventory.

 These skill sets are where the common ground ends though.
-An animation internship responsibility is more likely to require skills like "animation," "animal husbandry," "daily husbandry," and "zoo animals."
-Whereas a pet care specialist requires skills like "pet," "health issues," "customer service," and "work ethic."
-Just by understanding these different skills you can see how different these careers are.
+The responsibilities of an animation internship are more likely to require skills like "animation," "animal husbandry," "daily husbandry," and "zoo animals."
+On the other hand, a job as a pet care specialist requires skills like "pet," "health issues," "customer service," and "work ethic."
+As you can see, what employees do in each career varies considerably.

 Pet care specialists tend to reach similar levels of education than animation interns.
 In fact, pet care specialists are 1.2% less likely to graduate with a Master's Degree and 1.6% less likely to have a Doctoral Degree.